 In some cases, it goes without saying that we are where we are today because of the actions we've taken.
-As it stands, the world at large is designed to proportionally reward those who are best at self-preservation — something which is often at odd with our greater long-term needs.
+As it stands, the world at large is designed to proportionally reward those who are best at self-preservation — something which is often at odd with our long-term collective needs.

 On the climate front for instance, while one could argue that we are only responsible for a tiny portion of greenhouse gases, the truth is that in the developed world, we are responsible for so much more.
 For example:

-After all, we do have the power to abandon fossil fuels and combat deforestation on our own by changing our habits, and we can always rely on ourselves — and what we know to be true — instead of begging Gates for a miracle.
+But the good news is, we do have the power to abandon fossil fuels and combat deforestation on our own by changing our habits, and we can always rely on ourselves — and what we know to be true — instead of begging Gates for a miracle.

-If anything, we were already able to curb our population size (a trend which has been happening in the developed world) and stop environmental damages and labor exploitations via ethical boycotting, so why would we throw our hands up when we're actually this powerful?
+Indeed, we were already able to curb our population size (a trend which has been happening in the developed world) and stop environmental damages and labor exploitations via ethical boycotting, so why would we throw our hands up when we're actually this powerful?